 Welcome

-I am a member of the WAPLAC Network (Welfare and Policy in Latin America and the the Caribbean), of Quality of Employment group of the III at LSE, of WEIPO (Wellbeing, Inequality, Poverty and Public Policy group in the Department of Economics at the University of Alcalá de Henares, Spain) and the Work and Employment Thematic Group of the Human Development & Capability Association.
+I am a member of the WAPLAC Network (Welfare and Policy in Latin America and the Caribbean), of Quality of Employment group of the III at LSE, of WEIPO (Wellbeing, Inequality, Poverty and Public Policy group in the Department of Economics at the University of Alcalá de Henares, Spain) and the Work and Employment Thematic Group of the Human Development & Capability Association.

 You can find my full CV here